Cavity-induced bifurcation in classical rate theory: Cavity-induced phase transition and collective dynamics

-\textit{Equal coupling strengths.} Let us investigate the properties of a simplified system in which all molecules couple equally to the cavity mode to illustrate some qualitative consequences of the parametric rate modifications.
-That is, we set $g_j = g_0$ for all~$j$.
+We illustrate some qualitative consequences of the parametric rate modifications by taking a simplifying limit of identical couplings as in~\cite{tavis1968exact}; we set $g_j = g_0$ for all~$j$.
 In this case, the transition rates become independent of the molecule in question.
-The set of rate equations can be mapped to a master equation describing the probability to find exactly $N_{L}$~molecules in the left well.
-Interestingly, a similar state dependent master equation has been used to model the formation of time crystals in magneto-optical traps~\cite{heo2010ideal}.
-We confirm numerically that such a master equation and the macroscopic rate equation~\eqref{eq:bare:mean} produces the same results as long as $N \gg 1$ holds~\cite{supplement}.
+The set of rate equations can be mapped to a master equation describing the probability to find exactly $N_{L}$~molecules in the left well as shown in Appendix~\ref{sec:masterequation}.
+Interestingly, a similar state-dependent master equation has been used to model the formation of time crystals in magneto-optical traps~\cite{heo2010ideal}.
+We confirm numerically that such a master equation and the macroscopic rate equation~\eqref{eq:bare:mean} produce the same results as long as $N \gg 1$.